Palace to Palace FAQs

 Your bib number and timing chip will be posted to you in advance so there is no need to register on the day.
 Please arrive around 15-minutes before you start time.

 Palace to Palace is not a race however we will be using chip timers in order to ensure all riders are tracked from start to finish.

 There are three water stops along the Classic 45-mile route and four along the Ultra 90-mile route.
-These are shown on the route map that you will receive in the Ride Guide before the event day.
+These are shown on the route maps; 45 mile or 90 mile.
 We recommend that you check the map before you start to make sure you have enough water to last you between the stops.